 Worn-out bristles don’t leave your teeth feeling clean.
 The bristles aren’t stiff enough to remove plaque, bacteria, and thin film.

-To fix this brushing mistake, set up a reminder on your smartphone three months after you purchase a new toothbrush or replace the head.
+Set up a reminder on your smartphone three months after you purchase a new toothbrush or replace the head to fix this brushing mistake.
 When you visit your dentist for your bi-annual cleaning, open a new toothbrush.
 Then set up a reminder for three months from that date for a new one.